-In this section the educator preparation provider should discuss the evidence and provide data that demonstrates that it is meeting the standards in each chapter and section in Article 24:53.
+In this section the educator preparation provider should provide a narrative or table that addresses each question.
+Within a narrative, the provider should reference/tag the included evidence/data that demonstrates that it is meeting the standards in each chapter and section in Article 24:53.
+The referenced/tagged evidence/data should specifically support what the narrative establishes.